Michael-A-Funk/Carcode-Reader/README.md

 ## Background

-This was done in a the university subject "Sensory Systems".
+This was done in a university (UNL-FCT) masters subject "Sensory Systems".

 ## Limitations